EberlyODL/chem110/lesson-1/the-quantum-world.md

 > $$\lambda = \frac f {mv}$$

 In fact, all matter is said to have wave-like behavior.
-But, the mass of everyday objects is so large that the wavelength is incredible small and unobservable.
+But, the mass of everyday objects is so large that the wavelength is incredibly small and unobservable.
 When the mass of an object is comparable to its wavelength, the wave-particle duality is apparent.

 [ciscode|rev=1|tool=elmsmedia|item=3279|entity_type=node|render=display_mode|display_mode=mediavideo__thumbnail__right]